• Home

 While it’s nice to have unfiltered light for our plants, it can be a bit weird walking around in your bathrobe while the neighbor’s lawn care professionals are cutting the grass in front of you.
 Awkward!

 Adding this affordable window film is an easy way to add privacy to your home.
-See how I transformed our home from a fishbowl to a kaleidoscope!
+See how I transformed our home from a fishbowl to a kaleidoscope

 Tools: